|OUR SAFETY FACES

-Since its founding in 1998, the Police Foundation has awarded nearly $18 million in grants that help the police serve at their highest level.
+Since its founding in 1998, the Police Foundation has awarded over $18 million in grants that help the police serve at their highest level.

 We can’t afford to let up in the fight against crime.
 Help us support the LAPD by giving a one-time donation - Click here.

 Every day the job of the LAPD gets tougher, more complex and dangerous.
 Modern policing requires a high level of sophistication in officer equipment, training, technology and community outreach.
 As a result, the job of LAPD gets more expensive.

 Since the Police Foundation began 15 years ago, annual grant requests from LAPD to fund projects, has grown from four to 138.
 Projects range from bomb sniffing training for K-9s stationed at LAX that help protect travelers from terrorist attacks, DNA testing for rape kits that have helped identify and arrest perpetrators, to a mini boot-camp for at-risk youth that has positively turned around the lives of over 10,000 teenagers.